-For the State Insurance Regulatory Authority (SIRA) to move Taxis into Class 1 Premiums to be aligned with Rideshare vehicles.
+For the State Insurance Regulatory Authority (SIRA) to move Taxis into Class 1 Premiums to be aligned with Rideshare vehicles or move Rideshare & Taxis into a class of their own.

 3. Inability to identify a vehicle being used as Rideshare